K1mo-art/first-step-project/README.md

 ## 📄Files in This Project

--'index.html' - Homepage of the website
+'index.html' - Homepage of the website
--'about.html' - About section
+'about.html' - About section
--'links.html' - A page with external or internal links -'lists.html' - A page demonstrating HTML lists -'style.css' -  The stylesheet that controls the design of all pages
+'links.html' - A page with external or internal links 'lists.html' - A page demonstrating HTML lists 'style.css' -  The stylesheet that controls the design of all pages

 ## 💡 Purpose